FOR AGES 3 YEARS TO 18 YEARS

 The Small Munsterlander Pointer is an otherwise healthy dog breed with minor health concerns.
 The health issues that are common to this breed include hip dysplasia, ear infections, and skin problems.
 Among all the health issues, hip dysplasia is the most severe, and in case a dog develops hip dysplasia, it needs to be taken into immediate healthcare checkups and administered proper medications.

-The United Kennel Club (UKC) had rendered identification to the Small Munsterlanders in the year 2006 followed by the American Kennel Club (AKC) who recognized and categorized this versatile hunting breed under the Miscellaneous Class in August of the same year.
+The United Kennel Club (UKC) had rendered identification to the Small Munsterlanders in the year 2006 followed by the American Kennel Club (AKC) which recognized and categorized this versatile hunting breed under the Miscellaneous Class in August of the same year.
 The dogs under this group are considered to be a part of the AKC Foundation Stock Service.
 This implies that these dogs can participate in several dog shows organized by the Foundation Stock Service endorsed by the AKC.

 People who are allergic to dander or fur from pets must avoid these dogs as they are not known to be hypoallergenic and can cause allergic reactions.